 What happens when the stamp duty holiday ends?

-That means buyers will pay no stamp duty on the first £125,000 of a property’s purchase price, while first-time buyers will be exempt on the first £300,000.
+That means buyers will pay no stamp duty on the first £125,000 of a property’s purchase price, but first-time buyers will still be exempt on the first £300,000.

 Landlords and buyers of additional homes will continue to pay a 3% surcharge.